Note: Only LPs released on official RCA/BMG/Sony CDs are included here.

 This 1989 "twofer" of The Great Caruso and Mario Lanza Sings Caruso Favorites brings together two albums made at opposite ends of Lanza's brief recording career, and offers an interesting juxtaposition of his development as an artist.
 The sound is a little on the thin sound, however, and it is obvious that no remastering has been carried out.For better sound quality of The Great Caruso LP arias and eight of the twelve Caruso Favorites songs (together with other material), Mario Lanza: The Legendary Tenor: Historical Recordings 1949-1959 is probably a more satisfying choice, although, annoyingly, it omits four of the highlights from the latter LP.
 A further possibility is the excellent Encore CD (see above).

-Five Outstanding CDs Released by Sepia Records Note: Each of these CDs focuses on one particular musical genre (e.g. opera, Neapolitan songs, English-language love songs).
-The material for each CD was selected by a group of contributors to this site, including Derek McGovern, Lanza biographer Armando Cesari, Vincent Di Placido, and Lee Ann Cafferata, with the aim of presenting Mario Lanza at his consistent best in multiple genres.
+Five Outstanding CDs Released by Sepia Records Note: Each of these CDs focuses on one particular musical genre (e.g. opera, Neapolitan and Italian songs, English-language love songs).
+The material for each CD was selected by a group of contributors to this site, including myself (Derek McGovern), Lanza biographer Armando Cesari, Vincent Di Placido, and Lee Ann Cafferata, with the aim of presenting Mario Lanza at his consistent best in multiple genres.
+(I should emphasize here that none of us receives any financial reward for these releases.)
 The CDs were sourced and remastered from the finest-available vinyl reproductions, reel-to-reel tapes, and private acetates, and they include many fascinating rarities.

 Greatest Operatic Recordings